7db9a/scabere/README.md

 docker-compose up
 ```

-Then from the top of your new projects directory:
+Then from the top of your new project's directory:

 `./dev.sh wallet-create`